dnaumenko/java-diff-utils/README.md

 # Main Features

 * computing the difference between two texts.
-* capable to hand more than plain ascci.
+* capable to hand more than plain ASCII.
 Arrays or List of any type that implements hashCode() and equals() correctly can be subject to differencing using this library
 * patch and unpatch the text with the given patch
 * parsing the unified diff format
 * producing human-readable differences

-# Algoritms
+# Algorithms

 This library implements Myer's diff algorithm.
 But it can easily replaced by any other which is better for handing your texts.
 I have plan to add implementation of some in future.